Environmental Concerns Commission

 Nomination forms will be kept on file for future consideration for a period of no more than two years from the date of submission.

-Nominations are due by March 15 of each year for consideration by the Environmental Concerns Commission for the previous year's award.
-For instance, the 2018 award will be due March 15, 2019.
-In most instances, the award will be presented by the commission at a Village Board meeting that is closest to Earth Day, April 22.
+Nominations are due by March 17 for consideration by the Environmental Concerns Commission for the previous year's award.
+In most instances, the award will be presented by the commission at the Village Board meeting that is closest to Earth Day, April 22.